Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Implicit}

-When given implicit prompts, all four models overwhelmingly classify individuals as liberal in their political affiliation, as seen in Figure~\ref{fig:politics-implicit-bias}.
-The proportion of liberal responses remains consistently high across demographic groups, often reaching 80\% or higher.
-Across all models, the lowest percentage of liberal designation for texts generated using implicit prompts was for males by command-r-plus, which designated liberal 70.6\% of the time, a statistic that is much greater than the corresponding real-world population of liberals.
-Additionally, the percentage of neutral responses is drastically underestimated across all models, with the majority (all but one) of neutral response percentages being below double digits, which differs significantly from the real-world population of politically neutral individuals.
+When given implicit prompts, all four models overwhelmingly classify individuals as liberal in their political affiliation.
+With a statistical test, we show that the distribution is significantly different compared to the real-world population.
+Specifically, the proportion of liberal responses remains consistently high across demographic groups, often reaching 80\% or higher, which is different from the real-world liberal population.
+Additionally, the percentage of neutral responses is drastically underestimated across all models, with the majority of neutral response percentages being below double digits, which differs significantly from the real-world population of politically neutral individuals.

-Breaking the results down by gender, we see that claude-3.5-sonnet, llama-3.1-70b, and gpt-4o-mini all select liberal as the overwhelming majority, but they do so equally for both male and female individuals, suggesting that there is no gender bias in these models when it comes to political affiliation.
+Breaking the results down by gender, we see that claude-3.5-sonnet, llama-3.1-70b, and gpt-4o-mini all select liberal as the overwhelming majority, but each of the models assigns liberal to both males and females at a proportion of more than 90\%.
 Command-r-plus, however, selects conservative for males (24.6\%) at a much higher rate than for females (4.40\%), suggesting that there is a gender bias for political affiliation.

 An analysis of ethnicity and race in model outputs reveals that gpt-4o-mini consistently selects "liberal" nearly 100\% of the time, showing virtually no variation based on implicit ethnic or racial cues.
 In contrast, other models display subtle differences.
 Command-r-plus is more likely to choose "neutral" when prompted with implicit references to White (8\%), Black (6\%), and Asian (8\%) ethnicities.
 Additionally, it never selects "conservative" for Black-associated prompts (0\%), whereas it does so for other ethnicities: Neutral (12\%), White (14\%), Hispanic (8\%), and Asian (12\%).
 This discrepancy suggests a slight ethnic bias in command-r-plus.
 Similarly, claude-3.5-sonnet and llama-3.1-70b exhibit their own discrepancies, with both models selecting "conservative" more frequently for White-associated prompts than for other ethnicities.
 Notably, claude-3.5-sonnet is also more inclined to select "conservative" for Black ethnicity prompts.
 These findings indicate that while gpt-4o-mini maintains consistent outputs across different ethnicities, other models may demonstrate slight biases in their responses.